upes-open/Bus-Tracking-system/README.md

 so that they can board the bus without any hassel.

 ## Motive
-<>To provide convenience to the students availing of the bus facility.
+To provide convenience to the students availing of the bus facility.
-<>To minimize the chances of missing a student
+To minimize the chances of missing a student

+## Permissions Required
+- 1 Location Access
+- 2 Send user data to database
+- 3 Notification Alert

 ## Tech Stack
 - [ ] Flutter